About Kobie

 Kobie Allison

-Generally her counselling approach moves through three inter-related stages; hearing and responding to the client’s story, mapping the possibilities and goal setting, action planning and closure.
-Her approach to counselling is gentle, compassionate, curious, gently challenging and attuned to what is happening for the client in the present moment.
-Kobie’s experiences in the field of psychology have allowed her to observe clients develop a much stronger understanding of themselves and of others.
+Her approach is gentle, compassionate, curious, gently challenging, and attuned to the client’s present moment.
+Kobie’s extensive experience in psychology has enabled her to help clients develop a stronger understanding of themselves and others.

-Area of Interest
+Areas of Interest

 Kobie is also the founder of Modern Minds, where she works alongside a range of dedicated and compassionate health practitioners ranging from Acupuncturists, Naturopaths, Social Workers and Nutritionists and Dieticians.
 Click here to learn more about Modern Minds.